 - fluid collection around your breast implant

-- capsular contracture, which is a lump under your skin or thick scar tissue around the implant
+- capsular contracture, which can cause a lump under your skin or thick scar tissue around the implant resulting in a misshapen appearance

 Symptoms of other breast implant complications vary.
 As noted above, infection is one complication associated with BIA-ALCL.
-So it’s important to treat any breast implant complications that arise.
-If you experience any of the following symptoms, you should call your doctor right away:
+It’s important to treat any breast implant complications that arise.
+If you experience any of the following symptoms, call your doctor right away:

 - change in breast shape or color